MohdRas/docker-basics/README.md

   - With Containers, development & operations team work together, to package an application in a container with all its dependencies & configuration.
   - Deployment before containers -
     - Portable actifact(JAR/WAR + Database service + Instructions ).
-    - Development team give Portable actifact to the Operations team.
+    - Development team give the Portable actifact to the Operations team.
 Operations team deploy the application.
     - Dependency versions conflicts.
     - Misunderstanding between development & operations team.
     - Textual guide for deployment about External Dependencies, instructions & configurations.